Saddle seat

-Saddle seat (Note: As with other events governed by the United States Equestrian Federation, the discipline name is two words, "saddle seat" not one, "saddleseat".) is a style of horse riding within the category of English riding that is designed to show off the high action of certain horse breeds.
-The style developed into its modern form in the United States, and is also seen in Canada and South Africa.
+Saddle seat (Note: As with other events governed by the United States Equestrian Federation, the discipline name is two words, "saddle seat" not one, "saddleseat".) is an English riding discipline designed to exhibit the high action of certain horse breeds, particularly the American Saddlebred.
+The style developed into its modern form in the United States and is also seen in Canada and South Africa.
 To a much lesser extent, it is ridden with American horse breeds in Europe and Australia.

 The goal of the saddle seat riding style is to show off the horse's extravagant gaits, particularly the trot.
 It is not to be confused with the various hunt seat disciplines.

 History

 Saddle seat riding began as a distinct style within the broader group of English riding disciplines developed in the United States.
 The first source was the Plantation tradition of the American South, where smooth-moving, high-stepping horses were used by plantation owners and overseers to travel across the fields.
 The horses had to be smooth riding and comfortable enough for hours of riding while overseeing the plantation, but the owners also preferred an impressive, high-stepping horse for riding in town.
 A second influence was European: a flatter English show saddle was developed from the tradition of riders who would often show off their flashiest, highest-stepping horses by riding them in city parks on Sundays.
 Hence, the term "park horse" is still used today to describe competitions in which the action of the horse is of paramount importance.
 In the northern United States, showing high-stepping horses in a flat park-style saddle at fairs was one way breeders would promote their horses.